How to format a hard drive, SSD, or USB flash drive

 - In the drop-down menu that appears, select the Format option.

-- In the Format window, most options should be set by default, and you can most likely leave those default settings as is.
+- Most options are set by default in the Format window, and you can most likely use those default settings.

 Quick Format is optional.
 The Quick Format feature formats the drive faster but makes it easier to recover data using specialized software.